Krystal hosting review – VPS, Shared and Dedicated packages

 First off, go into the app section of your television and see if there is an area to install new apps.
 If so, use the search facility to find ‘Amazon’ and if you see their video app then install it.
 Now, streaming video should be a matter of opening the app and signing in (just once) with your Amazon credentials.

 If your TV doesn’t allow you to install other apps or you can’t find the Amazon one, then you’ll need to buy an external device such as a Fire stick.
 Amazon Fire sticks are pretty cheap and work well providing you have half decent WiFi.
-Clicking the image below links to their best seller:

 Amazon Fire app install on smart tv JVC Sony Netflix

 Alternatively, you can look at the same Fire stick, but buy a 4K version to match your 4K television.
 If you have one of these, then your streamed video will be as good quality as you can get.
 They aren’t much more and are pretty future-proof.
 They are also compatible with any TV (4K or not).
-Click on the image below:

 Amazon Fire stick 4k tv video streaming